weclapp/sdk/README.md

 > During development the SDK will be build into the [sdk](./sdk) folder, in production the root folder will be used.
 > For usage information please consult the [manual](MANUAL.md).

+> The SDK is first generated into ./.sdk and then cached and moved to the corresponding target directory.
+> The package version and content of the swagger.json is used as cache key.

 ## Project structure

 Most of them are auto-generated.